Timothy-Poole/PARALLEL_PROJECT/README.md

 ## SEQUENTIAL PROGRAM  & POTENTIAL PARALLELISM

-The cvtree project, originally developed by Dr Wayne Kelly of the Queensland University of Technology, is a small sequential application written in C++ that aims to find the similarity between disparite genomes using frequency vectors.
-The code (located in improved.cpp) will first read a basic text file called list.txt containing the number of Bacteria and their names and will stores these names so that it can then retrieve the relevant data from each bacteria's corresponding fasta file located within the data directory.
-Each fasta file is an Bacteria and consists of many genes, each gene in turn is comprised of many proteins called amino acids.
+The cvtree project, originally developed by Dr Wayne Kelly of the Queensland University of Technology, is a small sequential application written in C++ that aims to find the similarity between disparate genomes using frequency vectors.
+The code (located in improved.cpp) will first read a basic text file called list.txt containing the number of bacteria and their names and will stores these names so that they can then be used to retrieve the relevant data from each bacteria's corresponding fasta file located within the data directory.
+Each fasta file is a bacteria and consists of many genes, each gene in turn is comprised of many proteins called amino acids.
 There are 20 commonly occuring amino acids each represented by a letter of the alphabet.
-Instead of comparing each bacteria's genes, parts of the genomes called K-mers can be used to statistically determine
-'how closely related the bacteria are to one another. a K-mer is a sub-section of a gene and the K represents the number of amino acids that are grouped together for analysis.
+Instead of comparing each bacteria's genes, parts of the genomes called K-mers can be used to statistically determine how closely related the bacteria are to one another. a K-mer is a sub-section of a gene and the K represents the number of amino acids that are grouped together for analysis.
 In this case Dr Kelly has used 6-mers to group together the amino acids and traverse the gene.

 the original sequential application (sourcecode located in improved.cpp) begins execution within the main function